 Long-term support

-Our services do not stop at the moment of obtaining a residence permit or registering a business.
-We offer long-term support for your activities in Germany, including legal support for your business, assistance with tax planning and optimisation, and support for business expansion.
+Our service does not stop at the very moment when a residence permit is obtained or a business is registered.
+We provide long-term support to your activity in Germany, including legal support of your business, assistance in tax planning and optimization, and support in business expansion.

 FREQUENTLY ASKED QUESTIONS